snkas/ns3-basic-sim-intro/chapters/11_test_your_knowledge.md

 2. Two.
 One in the outgoing traffic-control layer, and one in the outgoing net-device.
    There are no

-3. FQ-CoDel, tuned with default parameters suitable for 50ms+ RTTs, like in the Internet.
+3. Ns-3 aims to follow both RFCs and the current design decisions of Linux.
+   Like Linux, the default queueing discipline for Internet stack is set to FqCoDel, with its default parameters tuned to the Internet (50ms+ RTTs).
+Especially in the data center context this can lead to excessive initial queueing for a flow.

 4. First-in-first-out (drop-tail).